Liquid Omega-3 Fish Oil Vs. Capsules: Which Is More Effective?

 Now consider: If the mouth is where we are initially exposed to bacteria like P. gingivalis, what happens when we swallow fish oil capsules?
 In capsules, the oil completely bypasses the microbiome in the mouth and the upper part of the digestive tract.

-In contrast, when you consume a liquid formulation, like Omega Cure, the oil comes in direct contact with the oral cavity and mouth mucosa, increasing the likelihood of the oil having a beneficial effect on these bacteria.
+In contrast, when you consume a liquid formulation, like Omega Cure, the liquid fish oil comes in direct contact with the oral cavity and mouth mucosa, increasing the likelihood of the oil having a beneficial effect on these bacteria.

 Fish Oil Capsule Benefits

-Fish oil capsules have some important advantages compared to traditional liquid fish oils and cod liver oils.
-For one, capsules have made it easier for scientists to standardize the omega-3 doses used in research, as well as conduct double-blind studies.
+Capsules have made it easier for scientists to standardize the omega-3 doses used in research, as well as conduct double-blind studies.
 Capsules also simplify the process of getting a consistent daily dose, since liquid fish oils can be tricky to measure precisely.

 Fish oil capsules are also easy to travel with, do not require refrigeration, avoid oily texture issues, and fit into many people’s medication and supplement routines.